sahanbull/context-agnostic-engagement/README.md

 There are lectures belonging to diverse topic categories in the dataset.
 For preserving anonymity, we have grouped these lectures into `stem` and `misc` groups.
 The original data source has around 21 categories on the top level of which the distribution is presented below.

 <img align="center" src="docs/figs/categories.jpg">

+Although majority of the lectures belong to Computer Science category as pointed in the paper, there are other categories that are diverse in this dataset.

 ## `content_agnostic_engagement` Module
 This section contains the code that enables the research community to work with the VLEngagement dataset.
 The folder